skyzyx/yml2json/README.md

 Converts YAML input to JSON output.
 Relies on [PyYaml](http://pyyaml.org/wiki/PyYAML), which supports [YAML 1.0](http://yaml.org/spec/1.0/) and [1.1](http://yaml.org/spec/1.1/), but not [1.2](http://www.yaml.org/spec/1.2/spec.html).

+`yml2json` has been tested on Python 2.7.11 and Python 3.5.1.
+YMMV.

 ## Examples